corporate-rfc/CRFC1/README.md

 An operating procedure, practice, etc., which it is essential to highlight.

-NOTE and the associated text SHALL be rendered neither bold nor italic, but in the same font as the rest of the document.
+NOTE and the associated text SHALL NOT be rendered in bold or italic, but SHALL be rendered in the same font as the rest of the document.

 ## 5. Security Considerations